Restoration to be Completed Listing - fully restored the price will be £479.00.

 Just Arrived & Inspected! - immediately reserved on pre-order for a customer in East Sussex!

-Update - 25/10/2020 - Restoration Completed & Guitar ready for Delivery!
+Update - 25/10/2020 - Restoration Completed & Guitar Sold & on it's way to the buyer!
 New set of photos added of completed restoration.

 Following the many '60s Harmony made Stellas I have sold, in all their many variations, this is the original H929 sunburst/"faux flame" model produced for a quarter-century from 1945 to 1970....another of these real "Little Gems" - both are particularly clean and smart - not completely blemishless, but you wouldn't expect a 58 year old Stella to be completely mint, would you?
 Just professionally restored, with full structural soundness, properly playable set-up, superbly original colour to the finish, and full of historic all-American character!

 I am now finding that I regularly "pre-sell" my guitars, at the stage where I am still working on them, and although previously I had my doubts, this arrangement has now worked well in quite a number of cases, so I have decided to list some of the guitars coming through the workshop, in advance of them being fully ready, and welcome further enquiries.

 I have sold many '50s and '60s Harmony made Stellas over the years.
 There are many variations of the same basic model.....both those under Harmony's own Stella name, and also the various branded versions of basically the same guitar, with different liveries, for the major Stores/Mail Order companies, including Sears' Silvertone brand, Montgomery Ward's Airline brand, and also under the Regal brand, by this time owned by Fender.
 If you take a look at my current listings and previous sales, you will find a number of these models.
 This model, the Stella H929 is the iconic original for them all!
 Built for a full quarter of a century, right through from 1945 to 1970, with really no basic change, just minor cosmetic adjustments through all those years.